calebewhite/NoLimitHoldem/README.md

 ## Planned Additions:

-- Range Analysis Function: Construct general fold/call/bet/raise frequences for all hands and then create a function taking an opponent's action on each street as arguments and returning a vector of hands where the observed actions are within some sort of confidence interval of assumed frequencies.
+- Range Analysis Function: Construct general fold/call/bet/raise frequences for all hands and then create a function taking an opponent's action on each street as arguments and returning a vector of hands where the combination observed actions are within some sort of confidence interval of assumed frequencies.

 - 1v1 Win % Calculator: Generate all possible hand combinations for two players as well as all possible boards, and then write a function returning the % of all hands that each would win.